AtsukoCoffey/search4herbs/README.md

 # BUGS
 ## The bug in the `pick_monster` function
 On the map, there are mountains, woods, fields and water areas.
-And depending on the zone monsters are different.
+And depending on the zone the monsters are different.
 To sort out monsters, I used if statement inside the `pick_monster` function.
 When I got this error, I completely forgot to add else statement to it.
-I was so lucky to find it coincidently though, I realised that I should test everything with all the options and posibilities.
+I was so lucky to find it coincidently though, I realised that I should test everything with all the options and possibilities.
 ![The bug in the `pick_monster` function (1)](readme/bug-forget-else.png "The bug in the `pick_monster` function (1)")
 Solution:
 Add `else` statement